Patrick Neighly

 Patrick Neighly is a former journalist currently working in the Hollywood visual effects industry.
-He is better known in some quarters for writing several comic books and graphic novels, including the prescient Subatomic, which predicted both domestic spying by the NSA and an Edward Snowden-esque response to it in the aftermath of 9/11.
+He is better known in some quarters for writing several comic books and graphic novels, including Subatomic, which predicted both domestic spying by the NSA and an Edward Snowden-esque response to it in the aftermath of 9/11.
 His comic book work has been published in the US and France.